Welcome to Susanality! I’m so glad you landed here.

 Okay, sign me up!

-A look back at the archives
+Before you go, a look back at the archives

 I develop each week’s Susanality around what I’m cooking and eating at home, so there’s an authentic of-the-moment quality to the newsletter.
 If you look back through the archives, you’ll find inspiring recipes both for every day and special occasions and gatherings, with plenty of recipes for delicious desserts sprinkled in.
 I cook with the seasons, so there’s also an occasional geeking out over a particular of-the-moment ingredient.
 Here’s a season-by-season highlight reel: